leonardofurnielis/labrador/docs/index.rst

 Welcome to 🕸️ Spyder Index  documentation!
 ============================================

-Spyder Index is a framework for your LLM (Large Language Model) application.
+Spyder Index is an open-source framework for building LLM (Large Language Model) applications

 .. toctree::
     :hidden: